-BOEM has reviewed existing and available information regarding historic properties that may be present within the OCS lease blocks associated with this undertaking.
-Sources of this information include consulting with the appropriate parties and the public, gathering information shared by the DE SHPO's office, and accessing information gathered by BOEM for an updated study of archaeological resource potential on the Atlantic OCS, known as the Atlantic Shipwreck Database, or ASD.
-The study compiles information on historic shipwrecks and models the potential for pre-European contact sites based on reconstruction of past landscapes, human settlement patterns, and site formation and preservation conditions (TRC 2011).
+BOEM has reviewed existing and available information regarding historic properties that may be present within the MD WEA.
+Sources of this information include consultation with the appropriate parties and the public, gathering information shared by the MD SHPO's office, and accessing information gathered by BOEM for an updated study of archaeological resource potential on the Atlantic OCS (TRC 2011).
+The study compiles information on historic shipwrecks in the Atlantic Shipwreck Database (ASD) and additionally models the potential for pre-European contact sites based on reconstruction of past landscapes, human settlement patterns, and site formation and preservation conditions.

-Existing governmental databases formed the core of the data for BOEM's ASD, which was then supplemented by commercial databases.
-The National Oceanic and Atmospheric Administration (NOAA) maintains the Automated Wreck and Obstructions Information System (AWOIS), a database of wrecks and obstructions compiled from hydrographic surveys and field reports.
-The U.S. Navy created the Non-Submarine Contact List (NSC) for military use in distinguishing shipwrecks from submarines hiding on the ocean floor.
-The U.S. Navy also maintains a database entitled Partial List of Foundered U.S. Navy Craft.
-Ships from this source were added to the database as well.

-Three commercial databases were also obtained and included: The Global Maritime Wrecks Database, the International Registry of Sunken Ships, and the Northern Shipwrecks database (TRC 2011).
+Existing governmental databases form the core of the data for BOEM's ASD and include: The National Oceanic and Atmospheric Administration (NOAA) Automated Wreck and Obstructions Information System (AWOIS), a database of wrecks and obstructions compiled from hydrographic surveys and field reports, and the U.S. Navy Non-Submarine Contact List (NSC), a database created for military use in distinguishing shipwrecks from submarines hiding on the ocean floor.
+The U.S. Navy also maintains a database entitled Partial List of Foundered U.S. Navy Craft which is included in the ASD.
+Commercial databases were also compiled including The Global Maritime Wrecks Database and the International Registry of Sunken Ships (TRC 2011).
 The inherent expectation for utilizing multiple sources of information for the same area, however, is that these databases often include redundant listings for the same shipwrecks.
-Where listings are reasonably close geographically, and/or contain similar enough information to be understood to be one shipwreck location or obstruction, they were analyzed for the purposes of the Finding to contain only one probable locus.
+Where listings are reasonably close geographically, and/or contain similar enough information to be understood to be one shipwreck location or obstruction, they were analyzed for the purposes of the Finding to contain only one potential shipwreck location or obstruction.

-The accuracy of location information is quantified in the ASD by a ranking between 1 and 4.
-Shipwrecks that have been positively located through recent survey are given a location reliability rank of 1.
-Those shipwrecks with specific locations provided by informants, reported in literature, or marked on a map are considered a 2.
-A location reliability of 3 indicates that the location is given generally rather than specifically by an informant, in the literature, or on a map.
-Those locations that are unreliable or vague, such as "off the coast of North Carolina" or "at sea" are ranked at 4.
+The accuracy of location information is quantified in the ASD by a ranking between "1" and "4".
+Shipwrecks that have been positively located through recent survey are given a location reliability rank of "1".
+Those shipwrecks with specific locations provided by informants, reported in literature, or marked on a map are considered a "2".
+A location reliability of "3" indicates that the location is given generally rather than specifically by an informant, in the literature, or on a map.
+Those locations that are unreliable or vague, such as "off the coast of North Carolina" or "at sea" are ranked at "4".